 While this is useful most of the time, trauma to this area is extremely painful, which is a good reason to avoid slamming your thumb in — to pull a random example out of thin air — a car door.
 Extra nerves aren’t the only reason that the skin underneath your nails is more prone to pain, though — that skin is also often affected by an abundance of pressure after being injured.
 “Classically, if we hit our finger with a hammer, it bleeds underneath the nail,” primary care physician Marc Leavey explains.
 “Then, that blood expands into this encapsulated place where there’s really no room for anything to expand.”
 The result?
 Intense, throbbing pain.

-Apparently, the best way to relieve this pressure is to somehow create an opening in the nail itself — something that can be achieved, Leavey says, with a red-hot paper clip, but this is absolutely not the sort of thing you should be attempting yourself at home.
+Apparently, the best way to relieve this pressure is to somehow create an opening in the nail itself, but this is absolutely not the sort of thing you should be attempting yourself at home.
 If the throbbing is really intense, go see your doctor.

 While the skin below your nails isn’t anything out of the ordinary, the bacteria that makes a home down there certainly is.
 According to one study, while other areas of the hand house hundreds (sometimes thousands) of bacteria, the area underneath our fingernails yields hundreds of thousands of bacteria per fingertip (*faints because fingers are currently in mouth, then returns to chair, pale-faced*).
 According to these researchers, this happens because the space between the skin and the nail provides both the physical protection and moisture necessary to create the perfect environment for bacterial growth.
 The space is also near impervious to our best means of killing germs: Soap.

 With the above in mind, do your best to clean the parts you can reach — especially if you’re one of the 23 percent of men who admit to trimming their nails by biting them.
 You really don’t want that bacterial orgy moving from your fingernails to your mouth.